lsst-tstn/tstn-023/index.rst

 This test consisted of trying to reproduce the HRTO_ failure mode observed in multiple occasions at the NCSA test stand when running the MT components.
 For that, we wanted to make sure we started with a fresh system and also deployed all the components with the :ref:`standard OpenSplice configuration <Appendix-Standard-OpenSplice-Configuration>`.

-All SAL components where brought down so that there was no DDS traffic to start with.
+All SAL components were brought down so that there was no DDS traffic to start with.
 This was verified using the OpenSplice tools, that allow us to listen for any DDS traffic on the network, and with network traffic analysis tools (e.g. tcpdump and etherape).
 Since the OpenSplice tools also create DDS traffic, we made sure to switch it off and check the network for traffic again (with tcpdump and etherape) before starting the deployment of the system.